-- When you come back check the battery charge indicator and make sure battery is completely charged.
+- When you come back, check the battery charge indicator and make sure the battery is completely charged.

-- If it is completely charged, then turn off charger.
-If it is not completely charged, then leave battery connected longer.
+- If it is completely charged, then turn off the charger.
+If it is not completely charged, then leave the battery connected longer.

 - Reinstall battery if you removed it.

-- Start vehicle to make sure that the charge worked.
+- Start the vehicle to make sure that the charge worked.

-- You can turn off vehicle and then put the charger up.
+- You can turn off the vehicle and then put the charger up.

-If your car doesn’t jump start, then a couple of things could be going on.
+If your car doesn’t jump-start, then a couple of things could be going on.
 One, the battery you’re trying to use to jump the vehicle isn’t strong enough.
 Or, two, the battery is too dead to jump.
 If you have another vehicle with a better battery available, then you can try to get it to work.
 But chances are you will have to charge your battery with a charger if it doesn’t jump start.
-The best way to do that removes the battery and hook it up to a charger or get a ride with someone.
-With the help from someone, the battery can be taken to an auto place to charge and test.
+The best way to do that is to remove the battery and hook it up to a charger or get a ride with someone.
+With some help from someone, the battery can be taken to an auto place to charge and test.

 So you may be wondering how to charge a battery without a charge or more specifically how to charge a 12-volt battery without a charger?

 - You can use jumper cables and another vehicle if you don’t have a charger.
 This will get the car running so it can charge the battery itself.